 Completion of a Buffalo State Educator Preparation Program leads to a college recommendation for NYS Teacher Certification.
 Buffalo State cannot determine the acceptability of an Educator Preparation Program for licensure/certification in another U.S. state or territory.
 To access Buffalo State’s full Interstate Disclosure document, including a full list of education departments for other states, go to teachercertification.buffalostate.edu/teaching-other-states.

 Students accepted into the pathway must follow the curriculum map as outlined by the department in order to complete the program as scheduled.
 Students begin graduate coursework during their senior year and are formally accepted into the Graduate School after verification of the completion of bachelor’s degree requirements and submission of the application.
 Graduate applications fees are waived for 4+1 students.

 Students enter the pathway either as incoming freshmen or at any point in their undergraduate degree.
 Each successful candidate electing the 4 + 1 option will be required to submit a statement indicating the candidate’s intent to remain at Buffalo State for both undergraduate and graduate studies as part of the initial application packet.

-Qualified students interested in applying should meet with the designated TESOL advisor to discuss the application process and then complete an application packet which includes:
+Qualified students interested in applying should meet with the designated TESOL adviser to discuss the application process and then complete an application packet.

-Application packets to the TESOL pathway are available in Bacon 302.
-Contact the Elementary Education & Reading Department at (716) 878-5916 with questions and to make an appointment to meet with a TESOL Pathway advisor.
+Contact the Elementary Education, Literacy, and Educational Leadership department at (716) 878-5916 with questions and to make an appointment to meet with a TESOL Pathway adviser.

 Back to Top